"

 Chapter 2 Summary and Key Takeaways

 Choosing the right research design is essential for answering research questions accurately and effectively.
-The design must align with the research problem, research question, and the available resources.
-By considering the appropriate level of control, time-based elements, and the purpose of the research, researchers can select the best design for their study.
-It is also critical to distinguish between hypotheses and research questions, as this distinction will influence the overall structure of the study and guide the selection of methods.
+The design must align with the research problem, research question, and available resources.
+Because research design is multi-dimensional, researchers must consider the appropriate level of control over variables, the time frame represented in the data, and the overall purpose of the study.
+Thoughtful alignment across these dimensions increases the validity, reliability, and feasibility of the research.
+It is also important to distinguish between research questions and hypotheses, as this distinction influences the study’s structure and helps guide method selection.

-• Aligning the research question with the research design ensures valid and reliable results.
+• Aligning the research design with the research question helps ensure valid, reliable, and interpretable results.